European shares retreat as Greek and telecoms stocks drop

 manager Ion-Marc Valahu said.

-The Athens' ATG is down about 6 percent since the start of
+The Athens' ATG is down 7 percent since the start of 2015

 economic stimulus measures from the European Central Bank (ECB)